zillionare/jupyterhub/README.md

 1. Create User from admin panel.
 New user's password is as same as username.
 2. Sync host's notebook files to spawner's notebook_dir.
 3. Shipped with vi, sshd, git.
+4. Added talib and zillionare-omicron, configured.
+This is a private version.
+5. Each user will use ~/cheese/config as configure dir and /var/log/`user`/cheese.log as log file

 # Usage
 ## Create New User